petergaultney/df-browse/README.md

 ## Getting started

-df_browse is generally intended to be used _inside_ IPython.
+dfbrowse is generally intended to be used _inside_ IPython.
 Start by launching IPython, then import the IPython magics:

 ```
-import df_browse.ipython_main
+import dfbrowse.ipython_main
 ```

 If you want to jump straight into browsing, load a parquet or CSV directly: